openaps/docs/docs/Setup/rpi.md

 *Android:* <br>First, you need to make your phone a hotspot and configure the WiFi connection in `step 3` to use the hotspot.
 Make sure that the Android device is connected to the same WiFi network that the RPi2 is using.
 Download an SSH client in the Google Play store.
 Hostname is `pi@raspberrypi.lan` and the default password for the user `pi` is `raspberry`.
 The port should be set to 22 (by default), and the connection type should be set to SSH.

-Note: If connecting to the RPi2 fails at this point, the easiest alternative it is to temporarily connect RPi to router with ethernet cable, and SSH in, given both the computer and the RPi2 are connected to the same router.
+Note: If connecting to the RPi2 fails at this point, the easiest alternative it is to temporarily connect RPi to router with ethernet cable, and SSH in, given both the computer and the RPi2 are connected to the same router.<br><br>
 5. **raspi-config**

 Run

 `sudo raspi-config`

-to expand filesystem, change user password and set timezone (in internalization options)
+to expand filesystem, change user password and set timezone (in internalization options)<br><br>
 6. **Optional:Password-less login**

 *For PC (Mac users see below)*